2022 Richmond upon Thames London Borough Council election: Electoral process

 Richmond upon Thames, like other London borough councils, elects all of its councillors at once every four years.
 The previous election took place in 2018.
-The election took place by multi-member first-past-the-post voting, with each ward being represented by two or three councillors.
+The election took place by block voting, with each ward being represented by two or three councillors.
 Electors had as many votes as there are councillors to be elected in their ward, with the top two or three being elected.

 All registered electors (British, Irish, Commonwealth and European Union citizens) living in London aged 18 or over were entitled to vote in the election.
 People who live at two addresses in different councils, such as university students with different term-time and holiday addresses, were entitled to be registered for and vote in elections in both local authorities.
-Voting in-person at polling stations took place from 7:00 to 22:00 on election day, and voters will be able to apply for postal votes or proxy votes in advance of the election.
+Voting in-person at polling stations took place from 7:00 to 22:00 on election day, and voters were able to apply for postal votes or proxy votes in advance of the election.